JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 * whether the synchronization settings are the same as in the parent project;
 * whether the synchronization is enabled;
    * when synchronization is enabled, you can define which settings to use when build starts.
 See details [below](#Defining+Settings+to+Apply+to+Builds).
-* which VCS Root is used to store the project settings: you can store the settings either in the same repository as the source code, or in a dedicated VCS root.
+* which VCS root is used to store the project settings: you can store the settings either in the same repository as the source code, or in a dedicated VCS root.

 Enabling synchronization for a project also enables it for all its subprojects with the default "_Use settings from a parent project_" option selected.
 TeamCity synchronizes all changes to the project settings (including modifications of [build configurations](build-configuration.md), [templates](build-configuration-template.md), [VCS roots](vcs-root.md), and so on) with the exception of [SSH keys](ssh-keys-management.md).
 However, if for certain subprojects the "_Synchronization disabled_" option is selected, such subprojects will not be synchronized even if this option is enabled for their parent project.